tripal/fields_generator/CV_guide.md

 Many ontologies are broken up into sub-ontologies.
 This includes the Gene Ontology (GO) and The Encyclopedia of Genes and Genomes (KEGG), the two most popular ontologies for describing the function, location, and activities of genes and gene products.

 Let's consider the example GO term [**cell aggregation**](http://www.ebi.ac.uk/ols/ontologies/go/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FGO_0098743).
-Looking at the EBI entry, the teal box is `GO`, the orange box is `GO:0098743`, and the has obo namespace is `biological_process.
+Looking at the EBI entry, the teal box is `GO`, the orange box is `GO:0098743`, and the has obo namespace is `biological_process`.

 ![GO cell aggregation](assets/GO_cell_aggregation.png)